English 43 -- British Literature II

 Since discussion will be an important part of class, it will also be an important part of your grade.
 We are here to read these works as a community--that's the reason people take literature classes instead of just reading things on their own.
 It's your responsibility to be an active part of this community.
 Students who contribute thoughtfully to discussion, and who listen respectfully to their classmates, will be rewarded.
 Students who don't contribute, or who attempt to dominate discussions at the expense of their classmates, will not be rewarded.
 Here's how to prepare for discussion:

-To help get the discussions started, students will be divided into five groups of "discussion instigators" at the beginning of the semester.
-On a rotating basis, members of these groups will prepare a short (one paragraph) response to that day's reading, which raises some kind of question or discussion issue about the reading.
+To help get the discussions started, students will be divided into five sets of "discussion instigators" at the beginning of the semester.
+On a rotating basis, members of these sets will individually prepare a short (one paragraph) response to that day's reading, which raises some kind of question or discussion issue about the reading.
 You will be responsible for six short discussion instigations throughout the course of the semester.
-Print these out and be prepared to read them on your instigation day.
+Print these out and be prepared to read them (and turn them in) on your instigation day.

 Students with Disabilities: